-Balance Sheet Strength: Strongest The organization has the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR).

-- The organization's assets have historically been well managed.
-It holds an above-average level of alternative assets, but these investments are diversified and represent a relatively modest portion of the entire invested asset base. - The organization's loss reserves have historically developed favorably.
-Most recently, the company reported some adverse development tied to social inflation in the other liability and commercial auto lines of business for the 2016-2019 accident years, as well as certain lines of business impacted by pandemic-related losses, which are not expected to continue going forward.
+Balanc e Sheet Strength: Strongest • The organization has the strongest level of risk-adjusted capitalization as measured by Best's Capital Adequacy Ratio (BCAR). • W.R.
+Berkley maintains favorable financial flexibility with access to various credit facilities and the capital markets, and operating cash flow is strong.
+Its holding company maintains leverage that has declined moderately over the past five-year period, and its interest coverage is strong given its consistent operating profitability. • The organization's assets have historically been well managed.
+It holds a modestly above-average level of alternative assets, but these investments are diversified and represent a relatively modest portion of the entire invested asset base. • The organization's loss reserves have historically developed favorably.
+More recently, it reported some moderate volatility tied to social inflation in the other liability and commercial auto lines of business for certain accident years.
 This was offset by favorable development in workers' compensation.

-Operating Performance: Strong

-- The organization's five-year average combined and operating ratios outperform the peer composite. - The organization's return on revenue and equity metrics outperform the composite average. - The organization has demonstrated an ability to organically grow stockholders' equity by consistently producing favorable levels of pre-tax operating and net income.

-Business Profile: Favorable

-- The business is well diversified, both geographically and across lines of business. - Management is experienced and has demonstrated a strong and consistent track record over time. - The organization ranks among the 20 largest property/casualty organizations in the US, giving it a market-leading position.

-Enterprise Risk Management: Appropriate

-- The organization's enterprise risk management (ERM) program is appropriate for the size and scale of its operations. - The organization's primary focus has been on embedding a culture of ERM throughout the corporation at all levels. - The risk management team continually evaluates and monitors key material risk categories and risk tolerances.
-Risks are quantified and reported throughout the organization. - The organization utilizes stochastic modeling and runs various internal stress tests.
+Operat ting Performance: Strong • The organization's five-year average combined and operating ratios outperform the peer composite. • The organization's return on revenue and equity metrics outperform the composite average. • The organization has demonstrated an ability to organically grow stockholders' equity by consistently producing favorable levels of pre-tax operating and net income.
+Busine ess Profile: Favorable • The business is well diversified, both geographically and across lines of business and distribution channels. • Management is experienced and has demonstrated a strong and consistent track record over time. • The organization ranks among the 20 largest property/casualty organizations in the US, giving it a market-leading position.
+Enterp rise Risk Management: Appropriate • The organization's enterprise risk management (ERM) program is appropriate for the size and scale of its operations. • The organization's primary focus has been on embedding a culture of ERM throughout the corporation at all levels. • The risk management team continually evaluates and monitors key material risk categories and risk tolerances.
+Risks are quantified and reported throughout the organization. • The organization utilizes stochastic modeling and runs numerous internal stress tests.
 Its ERM team continually enhances the modeling and adjusts parameters accordingly.